ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

 Intro (Review Existing Code)
 ----------------------------

-Most of the infrastructure for a ros node has already been completed for you; the focus of this exercise is the perception algorithms/pipleline.
+Most of the infrastructure for a ros node has already been completed for you; the focus of this exercise is the perception algorithms/pipeline.
 The `CMakelists.txt` and `package.xml` are complete and a source file has been provided.
-You could build the source as is, but you would get errors.
 At this time we will explore the source code that has been provided - browse the provided `py_perception_node.cpp` file.
 This tutorial has been modified from training `Exercise 5.1 Building a Perception Pipeline <http://ros-industrial.github.io/industrial_training/_source/session5/Building-a-Perception-Pipeline.html>`__ and as such the C++ code has already been set up.
 If something does not make sense, revisit that exercise.
-Open up the preception_node.cpp file and look over the filtering functions.
+Open up the perception_node.cpp file and look over the filtering functions.

 Create a Python Package
 ^^^^^^^^^^^^^^^^^^^^^^^